dsp2003/clef/README.md

 + [M] Dreadwing Codex matches the old-new progression.
 Also, the boss will drop 5 Molten Core, 21 Core Fragment Ore and 1 Dreadwing Codex.

++ [N] Quest "Wreckage of the Dreadwing".
+Automatically assigned upon picking up the Dreadwing's Wreckage.

++ [M] Upon completing the "Dreadwing" quest, penguin will give 50 Matter Item, which can be used to craft Bonus Armour (otherwise the material for it is nowhere to be found)

-+ [R][Incomplete] Decoy Princess is available for crafting.
-As a result, the bone dragon boss can be summoned (disabled in UG, no proper quest yet.
-Sadly, dragon acts like a bird and won't breathe any fire nor open its mouth)
++ [R] Decoy Princess is available for crafting.
+As a result, the Bone Dragon boss can be summoned (disabled in UG.
+Sadly, dragon acts like a bird and won't breathe any fire nor open its mouth.
+I'm unable to restore its original behaviour without scripting help!)

++ [N] Added decorative Decoy Princess Scheme object.
+Given by "Mute" Glitch upon starting "Bad To The Bone" quest.

++ [N] Quest "Bad To The Bone".
+Given by "Mute" Glitch at Outpost for players with Tier 5 ship.

 + [R][Incomplete] Brain extractor and all robot parts are available for crafting.
 As a result, you can summon the robot boss (disabled in UG, no proper quest yet.
 In UG original robot was replaced by Penguin Bot and appears instead of the old one when summoned)